eagle-io/docs/source/faq/index.rst

 	.. image:: transports-file.png
 		:scale: 30 %

-You can also import and upload data manually from local files.
+You can also manually import and export data files directly from the user interface or use our :ref:`HTTP API <api>` for automation.

 Can I upload other types of files?